slackapi/deno-slack-sdk/docs/workflows.md

 });
 ```

-The big difference here is you won't get some of the automatic typic of `inputs` and `outputs` for that step in this case, but you can still reference them as long as you follow the definition of that function.
+The big difference here is you won't get some of the automatic typing of `inputs` and `outputs` for that step, but you can still reference them as long as you follow the definition of that function.

 ### Auto-Registration of Workflow dependencies

-When a workflow is registered on your `Manifest()` any `functions` it uses as steps, or custom `types` used as input_parameters to the workflow or functions it references are automatically registered in your manifest.
-This can save you from having to register each function or type that a workflow might use, and just register the workflow.
+When a workflow is registered on your `Manifest()` any `functions` it uses as steps, or custom `types` used as `input_parameters` to the workflow or functions it references are automatically registered in your manifest.
+This can save you from having to register each function and type that a workflow might use, and just register the workflow.

 [manifest]: ./manifest.md
 [function]: ./functions.md